dbic/handbook/src/basics/datalad.md

 ## An example of sample analysis using DataLad & containers

-This is a WiP example on how to organize your study as DataLad dataset and use [datalad-container](http://docs.datalad.org/projects/container/en/latest/index.html) extension to facilitate efficient and reproducible research:
+This is an example on how to organize your study as DataLad dataset and use [datalad-container](http://docs.datalad.org/projects/container/en/latest/index.html) extension to facilitate efficient and reproducible research: